-Career Fairs/Student Mixers: We will be hosting 4 virtual fairs during Fall 2020 via Handshake.
+Career Fairs/Student Mixers: We will be hosting several virtual fairs via Handshake.
 Click here to learn more!

 - NEW-Micro Internships: We are excited to announce a new opportunity for employers to offer short-term, professional, paid work experiences to current students through Micro-Internships.
 Through Micro-Internships, students can demonstrate their skills, explore career paths, and develop their professional networks.
 Unlike a traditional internship, these paid opportunities typically range from 5 to 40 hours of work, and many can be completed remotely.
 Not only does this help the students, but it allows employers to get immediate support and enhance your company’s pipeline for future interns and new hires.
 To learn more and post projects, visit UCSB’s Micro-Internship page and create a profile to get started.

 Virtual Interviews (HANDSHAKE BASED VIRTUAL INTERVIEWS ARE TEMPORARILY CLOSED): We encourage you to hold virtual interviews with our students and believe that this will be the best method since many will be away from campus.